+- Too Many Impacts.
 One advantage of using only mean treatment effects from controlled experiments is that they are easy to explain to politicians and other non-specialists (Burtless 1995).
-In the textbook case, Y and Δ are both scalars, and explaining the impact of a program would be straightforward.
+In the textbook case, Y and $\Delta$ are both scalars, and explaining the impact of a program would be straightforward.
 In practice, several measurements are taken at different points after random assignment.
 If $E[\Delta]$ is estimated for all of them, then Y is a vector that concatenates all results of interest measured at each point in time.
 With a multi-dimensional impact vector, no one statistic summarizes the outcome of the experiment.
-Because Δ is not based on a theory of how subjects react to the experiment, impact analysis provides no objective way to aggregate variation across time or across impacts.
-The clarity of a scalar Δ gives way to a cloud of impacts out of which many different and possibly conflicting conclusions might be reached.
+Because $\Delta$ is not based on a theory of how subjects react to the experiment, impact analysis provides no objective way to aggregate variation across time or across impacts.
+The clarity of a scalar $\Delta$ gives way to a cloud of impacts out of which many different and possibly conflicting conclusions might be reached. - Degrees of Freedom.
 Although the number of measurements in an experiment is usually pre-determined, presumably the impact continues past this point.
-The reported impact vector Δ itself does not predict or forecast further results.
-Put succinctly, impact analysis is a method-of-moments estimate with a free parameter for every result of interest (Δ).
+The reported impact vector $\Delta$ itself does not predict or forecast further results.
+Put succinctly, impact analysis is a method-of-moments estimate with a free parameter for every result of interest ( $\Delta$ ).
 This freedom leaves no power to forecast behavior after the experiment or subsequent to (hypothetical) policy changes.
 Correlations across impacts cannot be exploited to generate more efficient estimates.
 In the model developed here all results arise from one underlying model with a number of parameters that are independent of the measurements take from the experiment.
-Impact within the experiment can be projected beyond the measured sample into hypothetical situations, including policies not identical to the treatment and populations not included in the experiment.
+Impact within the experiment can be projected beyond the measured sample into hypothetical situations, including policies not identical to the treatment and populations not included in the experiment. - ◊ Sample-Selection, Entry Effects and Heterogeneity Bias.
+Experiments are rarely conducted on randomly sampled members of the population of interest.
+For example, a proposed training program may, if it were to become policy, draw entrants from a large segment of the workforce, say all low-wage workers.
+This pool may be so large and diffuse that any attempt to sample it systematically is prohibitively costly.
+It is more cost-effective to sample subjects who are most likely to respond to the treatment, perhaps by restricting the experimental sample to people who visit an employment office without knowledge of the experiment.
+In contrast, a model of the experiment (if it is good) applies in both the treatment and control groups, both inside and outside the experiment.